Droniu/tic-tac-toe/README.md

 Another thing is that after detecting a winning position, the board is cleared almost immediately.
 There should be some pause, maybe animation and information about who won.
 But I belive the counter is enough in this case.

 ## Sources

-Materials I used for learning while making the project:
+Materials I used for learning while making this project:
 * [6502 instruction set](http://www.6502.org/tutorials/6502opcodes.html#STA)
 * [Nes Dev Wiki](https://wiki.nesdev.com/)
 * [Zero Pages video series by Michael Chiaramonte](https://www.youtube.com/watch?v=JgdcGcJga4w&list=PL29OkqO3wUxzOmjc0VKcdiNPqwliHEuEk)